danmbrown/city-of-whispers/Moves.md

 ### Ear to the Ground (Lore)
 When you listen out for interesting information, name something you’re especially interested in -- a public figure, a faction, a neighborhood, an event, etc. -- and roll +Lore.

-- **12+** The Magistrate will tell you a rumor related to the named topic.
+- **12+** The Magistrate will tell you a rumor related to the named subject.
 Mark Heat to get a second rumor of the Magistrate’s choice.
-- **10+** You may mark Heat to hear a rumor related to the named tag, or the Magistrate will tell you an unrelated rumor.
+- **10+** You may mark Heat to hear a rumor related to the named subject, or the Magistrate will tell you an interesting but unrelated rumor.
-- **7 - 9** You hear a rumor unrelated to the named tag, but pick 1 Setback.
+- **7 - 9** You hear a rumor unrelated to the named subject, but pick 1 Setback.

 #### Setbacks
 - Someone notices you snooping around